mvolkmann/postgresql-easy/README.md

 ## `insert`
 This inserts a record into a given table.
-The keys of obj must be column names and their values are the values to insert.
+The keys of obj are column names and their values are the values to insert.

 ````